cerner/terra-framework/packages/terra-form-validation/docs/ValidationFunctions.md

 ## Asynchronous Validations

-There maybe times you need to do remote validations such as for Unique Username checks.
-This involved awaiting for a Promise to resolve, and passing it's value off to the validation function.
+There maybe times you need to do remote validations such as Unique Username checks.
+This involves awaiting for a Promise to resolve, and passing it's value off to the validation function.

 Example Asynchronous Validation